Jewellery Insurance

 Valuations

 Because you’ve checked your insurance policy, you’ll know that some of your jewellery may need to be specified on your policy.
 If you’ve had the piece for a while, it’s a good idea to have it assessed to find out its current replacement value to document with your insurance company.
+Similarly if your current valuations or specified Jewellery items haven't been updated in the last 3 years, it's important to have these reviewed.

 Valuing for insurance for unique pieces shouldn’t be done by just anyone.
 Valuing is a skilled trade, just like building or electrical work is.
 Standard items like gold chain or items that you purchased from your favourite Jeweller can usually be valued by the Jeweller as they can get the latest prices for those items from their suppliers.
 Jewellery items that are handmade or made with several components, eg gold and gemstones should always be valued by a certified gemologist.